Examinations and assessments

 - An explanation of the issue, how you have lost time for circumstances beyond your control, and why extra time is needed for submitting.
 This should be in the form of a separate short written statement by you, either as an email or a letter.

 - Supporting medical evidence if illness is the issue, or other relevant independent verification as applicable.
-This is mandatory.
+This is mandatory and should be recent documentation.

 - If extra time is being requested, a new proposed date must be specified to the Proctors.
 The Proctors consider extensions on the basis of time lost for factors beyond your control.
 They will not consider open-ended applications.
 If the reasons are medical, it is helpful if the doctor supports the amount of time requested.
 There should be a correlation between the time lost due to the unforeseen circumstances and the amount of time requested.